Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 **Cooper — new construction**

 Older Coopers used polyfoam as the comfort layer.
-The new Cooper uses the same 5cm natural latex as Aurora and Cloud, plus purple foam over the spring unit.
-All three models now share identical latex — the only difference is microspring layers.
+The new Cooper uses a 5cm natural latex comfort layer like the Aurora and Cloud, plus purple foam over the spring unit.
+All three current models now use natural latex.
+The model difference is micro spring layers, and the latex firmness still depends on the firmness range.

 **Cooper — firmness range narrowed**

 The Cooper used to run from firmness 5-16.
-It now starts at Firmer (level 8).
-The reason is simple — the Cooper doesn't have microsprings, so the latex sits directly over the springs with just a purple foam buffer.
-Anything softer than medium latex and you'd feel the springs underneath.
-Medium latex starts at level 8.
+It now starts at Medium (level 8).
+The reason is simple — the Cooper doesn't have micro springs, and uses a firm polyfoam layer between the springs and latex.

-If you're under 80kg and want less cushioning than the Cloud, the Aurora (firmness 5-16) is the right fit — its single microspring layer buffers the springs so we can use softer latex.
+If you're under 70kg and want less cushioning than the Cloud, the Aurora (firmness 5-19) is the right fit — its single micro spring layer buffers the springs so we can use softer latex.

 **Existing customers with older models**